WatMan77/Reaktor_2023/README.md

 The client and the server are connected using Sockets (Socket.IO).
 The backend emits the data from the redis cache to the clients updating the client site in real time.

-The application can also be found running here: https://crimson-thunder-9580.fly.dev/

 # How to run the application locally
 To run the application locally, you can just use docker-compose up which then builds the frontend and backend.